 InsetRgn shrinks or expands the region.
-All points on the region boundary are moved inwards a distance of dv vertically and dn horizontally; if dn or dv is negative, the points are moved outwards in that direction.
-InsetRgn leaves the region "centered" at the same position, but moves the outline in (for positive values of dn and dv) or out (for negative values of dn and dv).
+All points on the region boundary are moved inwards a distance of dv vertically and dh horizontally; if dh or dv is negative, the points are moved outwards in that direction.
+InsetRgn leaves the region "centered" at the same position, but moves the outline in (for positive values of dh and dv) or out (for negative values of dh and dv).
 InsetRgn of a rectangular region works just like InsetRect.